-- Stormkeeper is an active ability with a 1-minute cooldown that causes your next two Lightning Bolt or Chain Lightning casts to be instant and deal 150% increased damage.
-This has a 1.5-second cast, but can be made instant via Maelstrom Weapon.
+- Stormkeeper is an active ability with a 1-minute cooldown that causes your next two Chain Lightning casts to be instant and deal 300% increased damage.
+This has a 1.5-second cast, but can be made instant via Maelstrom Weapon stacks.

 - Sundering is an active ability with a 40-second cooldown that deals massive "FlameStrike" (Fire/Physical) damage in a line and incapacitates targets hit for 2 seconds.

 Sundering provides a flexible choice in all situations, providing an extra burst AoE tool that Enhancement can sometimes be lacking in.
 It can also slot in to fill gaps in the single-target rotation as a high value cast without any cost.
 It can also trigger Windfury Weapon imbue procs, meaning it synergizes excellently with Doom Winds.

 Crashing Storm can be used as a low impact option due to Crash Lightning now being part of the rotation at all times.
-It does suffer from situations where targets are moving, and has no places where it truly excels, so exists as a simpler alternative.
+It does suffer from situations where targets are moving, and has no places where it truly excels, so it exists as a simpler alternative.